 - ALARM SYSTEM

-- ALARM USERS
+- ALARM USER

 - The person, firm, partnership, association, corporation, company or organization of any kind which owns, controls or occupies any building, structure or facility wherein an alarm system is maintained.